armeniki/Nortel-Millennium/README.md

 This repository is for those who own one (or more!) of these truly unique payphones which were developed by Northern Telecom (Nortel) in the 1990s.
 If you grew up in Canada and some parts of the US during the 1990s and 2000s, you have most certainly used one of these payhones before.
 They are still in use today, albeit in much smaller numbers.
 As telephone companies began phasing some of these payphones out during the past decade, many of them have appeared on online auction sites and subsequently in people's homes.

-I have always had an interest or fasincation with telephones (I don't know why).
+I have always had an interest or fasincation with telephones (I don't know why) and that probably was one of the factors which lead me to work in the telecom industry for a while.
 I have collected a variety of telephones from the old Western Electric 302 models that I used to restore, to payphones such as these.
 However, unlike most other payphones, the Millennium payphones will (generally) not work unless you configure them.

-**If you are curious about functionality and would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here](https://github.com/armeniki/Nortel-Millennium/wiki).**
+**If you are curious about functionality or would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here](https://github.com/armeniki/Nortel-Millennium/wiki).**

 ### Overview
 Configuration is accomplished by an initial set up of basic parameters which includes a telephone number of the NCC or Network Control Centre.
 This is a server which the payphone connects to through an internal modem and then subsequently downloads all of the necessary configuartion into its memory.
 The marketing name for the NCC has been "Millennium Manager".